Malaysia Airports: History

 Malaysia Airports Berhad was incorporated in 1991 when the Malaysian Parliament passed a bill to separate the Department of Civil Aviation (DCA) into two entities with different spheres of responsibilities.
-DCA remains the regulatory body for the airports and aviation industry in Malaysia, whilst the newly created entity, Malaysia Airports Berhad, is to focus on the operation, management, and maintenance of airports.
-In November 1992, Malaysia Airports Berhad was duly licensed by the Minister of Transport Malaysia to carry out its function as the airport operator.
+The DCA remains the regulatory body for the airports and aviation industry in Malaysia, whilst the newly created entity, Malaysia Airports Berhad, is to focus on the operation, management, and maintenance of airports.
+In November 1992, Malaysia Airports was duly licensed by the Minister of Transport Malaysia to carry out its function as the airport operator.

 The holding company, Malaysia Airports Holdings Berhad (MAHB) was incorporated as a public limited company in November 1999 and was thereafter listed on the Main Board of the Kuala Lumpur Stock Exchange, becoming the first airport operating company to be listed in Asia and the sixth in the world.
 The company is listed on the Malaysian Stock Exchange (Bursa Malaysia).

 The main airport is the KL International Airport (KLIA).
 KLIA is the result of a visionary strategy to meet the needs of new large aircraft and the traffic demand of the 21st century.
 KLIA has pioneered the use of state-of-the-art technology in airport management known as Total Airport Management Systems (TAMS).
 TAMS, managed by Malaysia Airport (Technologies) Sdn.
 Bhd. consists of more than 40 systems and airport functions including air traffic management, baggage handling, passenger check-in, and flight information display.

 MAHB's present corporate structure includes several operating subsidiaries; Malaysia Airports Sdn.
 Bhd.
 (MASB), Malaysia Airports (Sepang) Sdn.
 Bhd., Malaysia Airports (Niaga) Sdn.
 Bhd., Malaysia Airports Technologies Sdn.
 Bhd., Malaysia Airports (Properties) Sdn.
 Bhd., K.L.
 Airport Hotel Sdn.
 Bhd., MAB Agriculture-Holticulture Sdn.
 Bhd, Malaysia Airports Consultancy Services Sdn.
 Bhd., Malaysia International Aerospace Centre (MIAC) Sdn Bhd., and Urusan Teknologi Wawasan Sdn.
 Bhd..
 The Group has a total staff strength of over 10,000 deployed across 39 offices nationwide.